nxvinn29/ART-OF-EVOLVE/CONTRIBUTING.md

 ## Community

 Join our community to discuss features and get help!
+[Visit our Discord](https://discord.gg/artofevolve)